mouzong/infra-101/cka-kodekloud/README.md

 ### Application Commands

 In containers when passing commands you can either use the `CMD` or `ENTRYPOINT` or both.
-The difference between the two lies on the fact that ``ENTRYPOINT`` is the default command that runs at startup and ``CMD`` can either be a command that runs at startup if it is used alone in the ``Dockerfile``, it can be over written at the run time when specifying the new commd to run.
+The difference between the two relies on the fact that ``ENTRYPOINT`` is the default command that runs at startup and ``CMD`` can either be a command that runs at startup if it is used alone in the ``Dockerfile``, it can be over written at the run time when specifying the new commandd to run.

 ```dockerfile
 FROM ubuntu